A glacier and frozen lake under an Arctic sky in Alaska.

 • White-label / re-skinnable — same platform pattern, new brand + content + local knowledge base per deployment

-Engagement shapePre-launch pilot platform — re-skinnable for new Tribal, Native-serving, and community-service deployments.
-Typical white-label re-deployment runs 6–12 weeks (brand + content + local knowledge base + light partner-agency integrations).
+Engagement shapeLive, re-skinnable platform — re-deployable for new Tribal, Native-serving, and community-service programs.
+A standard community re-deployment runs about two weeks (brand + content + local knowledge base); deployments that add healthcare / clinical integrations or deep custom workflows take longer.

 Data sovereigntyDesigned with the data-sovereignty-aware principles described on Federal & Teaming › Responsible Data Use.
 Client data stays under client ownership; cross-agency data sharing requires explicit user consent (visible in the intake screen below).